-TnCIS has implemented a new live chat feature and new advising option on our website that allow students to consult with TnCIS staff members virtually.
+TnCIS has a live chat feature and advising option on our website that allow students to consult with TnCIS staff members virtually.
 Live chat

 is available M-F 9:00 am – 6:00 pm Eastern Time and is for students with basic questions that can be answered quickly.
 Advising

-is for students with multiple questions about selecting a program, finding a course, or wanting to learn more about all the options available.
+is for students with multiple questions about selecting a program, finding a course, or wanting to learn more about all available options.

-The TnCIS office is also available to answer parents’ basic questions regarding 2021 study abroad programs as well, though the FAQs on this page do address many concerns parents may have regarding COVID-19 and TnCIS 2021 programs.
+The TnCIS office is available to answer parents’ basic questions regarding 2022 study abroad programs as well.
+The FAQs on this page also address many concerns parents may have regarding COVID-19 and TnCIS 2022 programs.
 Due to FERPA regulations and privacy laws, TnCIS is not able to give specific information regarding your student without the student present (virtually or in person).
 Please encourage your student to contact our office directly for questions that specifically pertain to them and their application.